farahconor/summer23/README.md

 ## Tools

+RECENTLY THERE WERE SOME LARGE TOOL UPDATES, THIS NEEDS TO BE UPDATED

 As of now, there are three main tools:
 "figureset_maker.ipynb", a jupyter notebook that is used to create an AAS figureset for each cluster; "cluster_pointers.ipynb", a jupyter notebook that creates an html table with the name of each cluster, its coordinates and redshift, and whether or not it has global properties, profiles, morphology, and in ACCEPT1, this is used as a sort of index page for the ACCEPT2 website;